objt-va/objt-github-auto-branch-merge/README.md

 # Auto Branch Merge Action

-Automatically merge the source branch into the target branch.
+Automatically merge the source branch into the target branch by using native git merge.

 If the merge is not necessary, the action will do nothing.
 If the merge fails due to conflicts, the action will fail, and the repository